The Manitoba Population Research Data Repository

 - confirm project funding

-- obtain approval from the Provincial Health Research Privacy Committee (PHRPC), Health Research Ethics Board (HREB) and (if necessary) other data providers
+- obtain approval from the Provincial Health Research Privacy Committee (PHRPC), University of Manitoba (UM) Health Research Ethics Board (HREB) and (if necessary) other data providers

 - sign a researcher agreement and submit approval documentation